 I know I saw a few cool bands at The Palace.
 I wish I could remember who.

 The Peckinpahs would want you know they were not a “hair band” – they played the punk scene.
-I met the singer when we both worked at a bank in North Hollywood…she came up to me and asked if I could see her leg-sleeved tattoos through her black pantyhose.
+I met the singer when we both worked at a bank in North Hollywood…we met and became good friends after she came up to me and asked if I could see her leg-sleeved tattoos through her black pantyhose.
 Mind you leg tattoos (particularly on women) were not a dime-a-dozen as they are nowadays, and pantyhose were mandatory office wear back then (ugh).
 I remember that The Peckinpahs were voted BAM magazine’s best band of 1984 (5?).

 Sorry about the 1980s scrapbooking cut-up.
 Try not to laugh at the comments.
 Note the original line-up, before CC joined Posion.
 Anyone else remember Long Hair ROCKS in Pasadena?
 Robert something and his letterology thing?